Fibroid

 Medication

 There is medical treatment with and without hormones.
 Medicines try to reduce the amount of blood loss and/or menstrual pain.
-The fibroids remain; sometimes they get a little smaller.
-The effect of the medication depends on the amount, size and location of the fibroid.
+The uterine fibroids remain; sometimes they get a little smaller.
+The effect of the medication depends on the amount, size and location of the uterine fibroid.
 After stopping the medication, the symptoms usually return.

 Hysteroscopy